Skip to main content

 Lincoln, Nebraska · FDIC Cert #29692

-Lincoln FSB of Nebraska is an FDIC-insured bank (Certificate #29692) with $395M in total assets and $296M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Lincoln FSB of Nebraska, an FDIC-insured bank (Certificate #29692) with $395M in total assets and $296M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Lincoln, Nebraska, the bank maintains a Tier 1 capital ratio of 18.74% (Well-Capitalized) and a nonperforming loan ratio of 0.99%.
-BankHealthData assigns a composite Health Grade of B (73/100).
+BankHealthData assigns a composite Health Grade of B (73/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Lincoln FSB of Nebraska (FDIC cert 29692) is a community bank — $395M in total assets, $296M in deposits, serving the Lincoln, Nebraska area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.